 Excellence and Avila: a tradition for over 100 years.

 Inspired by the example of our founders, the Sisters of St. Joseph of Carondelet whose mission is to serve the dear neighbor without distinction, service is at the heart of everything we do at Avila.
 Our students complete more than 140,000 service hours every year, and our faculty, staff, and alumni are all active in an array of philanthropic organizations.
 With dozens of groups and organizations on campus working to improve their communities, you’ll find your chance to serve with the Dear Neighbor.

-If you need help in the classroom, help with your schedule, or a counselor, Avila’s Student Success Center (SSC) is here.
+If you need help in the classroom, help with your schedule, or a counselor, Avila’s Center for Student Excellence (CSE) is here.
 Your success is what makes Avila special.
-The SSC makes your move into college smoother and can assist you throughout your college journey.
+The CSE makes your move into college smoother and can assist you throughout your college journey.

 Go beyond the marketing materials in choosing the right college for you.

 Just because your brother/cousin/best friend is going to State School U., doesn’t mean it’s right of you.
 Not all universities are created equal, and not every college is going to fit your family’s unique needs.
 So how do you choose?
 Look beyond the marketing materials and manicured lawns to these six key features to find your ideal home away from home.

 School Size — This is a good place to start.
 What’s the student to teacher ratio?
 Big schools typically mean big lecture halls led by teaching assistants.
 Smaller schools tend to have smaller class sizes and will be taught by faculty professors.
 Do you work best in the middle of a crowd or do you sit in the front row?
 School size will also affect the types of student resources available and the variety of social and educational activities.
 But regardless of the physical size of the campus, you should be able to find organizations, communities, activities, and a campus culture that interests you.
 If you can’t, It’s time to move on to your next college choice.